 Review and Notification Process:

-- A panel of CCWC board members review proposals according to established eligibility criteria.
+- A panel of CCWC board members will review proposals by established eligibility criteria.

-- Awards will be based on CCWC review panel recommendations.
+- Awards will be based on the recommendations of the CCWC review panel.

-- Grant applicants can anticipate notification of grant award status by December 9, 2024.
-If you have not received official notification by January 20, 2025, contact CCWC at grants@ccwashco.org.
+- Grant applicants can expect to receive notification of their grant award status in December 2025.
+If you have not received official notification by January 31, 2026, please contact CCWC at grants@ccwashco.org.

-- Use of Funds Deadline – Applicants awarded a CCP grant must complete the grant between January 1 and December 31, 2025.
-Note: Organizations with January 2025 projects may need to cover costs until grant funds are distributed in early February.
+- Use of Funds Deadline – Applicants awarded a CCP grant must complete the grant within the period from January 1 to December 31, 2026.

 - Grant communication will be conducted electronically using the Main and Alternate email addresses submitted with the application.
-Please use names and email addresses of the people who will have primary responsibility for the grant.
-If this responsibility changes during the year, notify CCWC and update your account in our grant portal.
+Please use the names and email addresses of the people who will have primary responsibility for the grant.
+If this responsibility changes during the year, please notify CCWC and update your account in our grant portal accordingly.

-- Award notification emails will be emailed via the online grant portal to organizations in December, 2024.
+- Award notification emails will be sent via the online grant portal to organizations in December 2025.
 Please read and share the information with all people involved in your grant project.

-- If you receive a 2025 grant, a Grant Contract must be completed and returned by December 20, 2024.
-Please be sure your decision makers are aware of this deadline and there is no delay in returning this form.
+- If you receive a 2026 grant, a Grant Contract must be completed and returned by Friday, December 19, 2025.
+Please be sure your decision makers are aware of this deadline to ensure no delay in returning this form.
 Failure to return this form by the deadline could result in your grant being rescinded.

 Please mail copies of materials to: